BLACK HISTORY MONTH

 A review and appreciation of the many contributions African Americans have made across many areas of American life.
 From public intellectuals, artists, activists, scientists, to the 44th president of the United States, America is not America without what Dr. W.E.B.
 DuBois calls, “The Gift of Black Folk”.
 I will detail a number of individuals and their gifts that have made all of our lives better.

-Danny Malone Biography
+add remove Danny Malone Biography

 Danny Malone is from Houston, Texas and is currently in his fifth year as an Assistant Professor of Sociology and Criminology at Coker University.
 He earned his PhD from Texas A&M University in 2017 and currently serves as the coordinator of the Sociology program and the coordinator of the African American Studies Specialization.
 His teaching mantra comes from Dr. W.E.B DuBois: Education must not simply teach work, it must teach Life.
 Outside of his role as professor, Danny loves spending time with his wife, Stephanie, and their daughter, Shanelle.

-Success at Coker and Beyond
+add remove Success at Coker and Beyond

 February 24, 2021 — 6:30 PM